GabrielleDominguez/Statics-Applied-Bridging-Data-Decision-Making-in-Project-Management/README.md

 - Browse the weekly discussion files for detailed analysis and examples
 - Review peer replies and responses to see collaborative learning
 - Use referenced materials for deeper understanding
-- Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/gabrielle-r-dominguez) for project management and data-driven discussions
+- Let’s keep the conversation going: connect with me on [LinkedIn](https://www.linkedin.com/in/gabrielle-r-dominguez) for more project management and data-driven discussions

 ---